nabil-amin/shop-pingo/README.md

 ## Contributing

 We welcome contributions from the community!
-If you would like to contribute to the development of the Burger Builder App, please see the [Contributing Guidelines](CONTRIBUTING.md) for more information.
+If you would like to contribute to the development of the Shop-Pingo app, please see the [Contributing Guidelines](CONTRIBUTING.md) for more information.

 ## License